tempelmann/SSDP-Browser/README.md

 # SSDP Browser (macOS)

-This is a macOS program for browsing SSDP or UPnP devices that are announced on the local network.
+This is a macOS program for finding UPnP devices that are announced on the local network via SSDP.

 It looks on *all* interfaces, not just only on the default interface.
 Which means that it will find devices that are on a secondary subnet, for instance.